Ad5001/LogarithmPlotter/README.md

 - Python
     - Install python3 and [poetry](https://python-poetry.org/)
+    - Create and activate virtual env (recommended)
-    - Run `poetry install --with test`
+    - Go into `runtime-pyside6` and run `poetry install --with test`
+- ECMAScript
+    - Install node with npm
+    - Go into `common` and run `npm install -D`

+Finally, to actually run the tests:
     - Run `scripts/run-tests.sh`

 ## Legal notice